-This is an intermediate level course that focuses on ScyllaDB drivers and how to use them for application development.
+This is an intermediate-level course that focuses on ScyllaDB drivers and how to use them for application development.

 This course was designed with application developers and architects in mind.

-By using ScyllaDB specific drivers you’ll improve cluster performance.
+While it’s possible to use Apache Cassandra drivers, by using ScyllaDB specific drivers you’ll improve cluster performance.

 1. Paging Support: Fetching each page from the same coordinator node, which can cache the state.
 This results in better throughput and lower latencies.

 2. Shard Awareness: Improved request routing by connecting directly to the shard that manages requested data.
-This reduces inter shard communication and improves latency.
+This reduces inter-shard communication and improves latency.